 Dropbox (DBX) Outpaces Stock Market Gains: What You Should Know

 Wall Street will be looking for positivity from DBX as it approaches its next earnings report date.
-On that day, DBX is projected to report earnings of $0.17 per share, which would represent year-over-year growth of 30.77%.
-Meanwhile, our latest consensus estimate is calling for revenue of $482.57 million, up 12.7% from the prior-year quarter.
+The company is expected to report EPS of $0.19, up 46.15% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $482.57 million, up 12.7% from the year-ago period.

-DBX's full-year Zacks Consensus Estimates are calling for earnings of $0.77 per share and revenue of $1.90 billion.
-These results would represent year-over-year changes of +54% and +14.18%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $0.77 per share and revenue of $1.90 billion, which would represent changes of +54% and +14.18%, respectively, from the prior year.

 Investors should also note any recent changes to analyst estimates for DBX.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-DBX is currently sporting a Zacks Rank of #2 (Buy).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+DBX currently has a Zacks Rank of #1 (Strong Buy).

-Looking at its valuation, DBX is holding a Forward P/E ratio of 24.88.
-This valuation marks a discount compared to its industry's average Forward P/E of 38.11.
+Valuation is also important, so investors should note that DBX has a Forward P/E ratio of 24.91 right now.
+This represents a discount compared to its industry's average Forward P/E of 38.23.

 The Internet - Services industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 193, putting it in the bottom 24% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 124, which puts it in the top 50% of all 250+ industries.

 Click to get this free report